 Upstairs in a room above the municipal hall in Abbassiyah, south Lebanon, a group of women participates in a mediation and conflict resolution workshop.
-The room is animated and lively as the trainer from the Professional Mediation Center of Saint-Joseph University triggers discussions, group work and participation.
+The room is animated and lively as the trainer, Jocelyne Gerges, from the Beirut-based Professional Mediation Center of Saint-Joseph University triggers discussions, group work and participation.

 Similar workshops are also being held in Tyre.
 After attending one of these Dr. Rafah Shehadeh Kassir, a participant from the South Women’s Housing Association, explains, “The workshop consisted of several women from the South who have influence in their southern community.
 They would be intermediaries in conflict resolution between the family and society.
 At the same time, they would be intermediaries in supporting women to participate in decision-making in the fields of politics, community and society.”